JuliaLang/julia/doc/manual/networking-and-streams.rst

     julia> listen(IPv6(0),2001) # Listens on port 2001 on all IPv6 interfaces
     TCPServer(active)

-    julia> listen("testsocket") # Listens on a domain socket/named pipe
+    julia> listen("testsocket") # Listens on a UNIX domain socket/named pipe PipeServer(active)
-    PipeServer(active)

 Note that the return type of the last invocation is different.
-This is because this server does not listen on TCP, but rather on a named pipe (Windows) or domain socket (UNIX).
+This is because this server does not listen on TCP, but rather on a named pipe (Windows) or UNIX domain socket (UNIX).
 The difference is subtle and has to do with the :func:`accept` and :func:`connect` methods.
 The :func:`accept` method retrieves a connection to the client that is connecting on the server we just created, while the :func:`connect` function connects to a server using the